dreamerlyhq/docs/pages/docs/getting-started/what-is-dreamerly.md

 - Get notified of real-time events through webhooks
 - Get dedicated support from our team via phone calls, chat, and emails to resolve technical and app review issues

-### Why Dreamerly?
+## Why Dreamerly?

-App store rejection is the biggest problem mobile developers face when adding NFT and web3 features.
+[App store rejection](https://dreamerly.com/blog/20221122-why-so-few-crypto-mobile-apps) is the biggest problem mobile developers face when adding NFT and web3 features.
 App store guidelines are opaque, complicated, and stringent towards crypto.
 For example, the Apple App Store allows iOS developers to enable NFT minting and selling, but only through in-app purchase.
 In addition, fiat on-ramp does not work, because Apple forbids Apple forbids cryptocurrency transactions for most apps.

-Dreamerly solves this problem by emphasize compliance for web3 features.
+Dreamerly solves this problem by emphasizing app store compliance.
 We provide a backend for developers to deploy and mint NFTs directly via in-app purchase.
 There is no fiat on-ramp involved, so that developers both stay compliant with app store guidelines and minimize gas fees.

 Our approach also reduces the UX friction associated with wallet integration.
 With Dreamerly's SDKs, end users do not have to sign transactions.
 This means that developers can use familiar authentication methods (e.g. social logins, usernames and passwords, etc.) and create a seamless purchase experience, which ultimately results in higher conversion and revenue.

+## The Dreamerly architecture

+Dreamerly has three components:

+- Dreamerly Dashboard: Your one-stop shop for all transaction logs, API keys, billing and more.
+- Backend HTTP REST APIs: Your backend uses the Dreamerly REST APIs to perform actions such as creating new wallets, deploying NFT collections, minting NFTs, etc.
+- Frontend SDKs: Your iOS apps bundle Dreamerly's SDKs to handle in-app purchases and transactions.

-### Ready to start building?
+## Ready to start building?

 To get started, check out the following resources: